 An Evaluation Committee will evaluate each proposal in accordance with the evaluation criteria listed above.
-The Evaluation Committee may request some or all applicants to provide additional information to clarify aspects of their proposal, either in writing or during post-tender interviews.
-Final selection of the recipient host institution will be determined in consultation with the U.S. Department of State.
+The Evaluation Committee may request some or all applicants to provide additional information to clarify

 SECTION 6: COST PROPOSAL/BUDGET TEMPLATE

 Please submit a detailed budget and budget narrative in the Excel budget template accompanying this RFP.
 The budget submission must be in Excel.
 Guidelines for completing this budget and budget categories are indicated in the budget template.
 IIE's review of the cost proposal will determine if the overall costs proposed are appropriate, reasonable, and allowable for the work to be performed, reflect a correct understanding of the project requirements, and are consistent with the Offeror's proposal.